Matthew Carter: Carter and Cone

-Carter's only font to bear his name is Carter Sans.
+Carter's only typeface to bear his name is Carter Sans.
 It is a 'glyphic' sans-serif with flaring towards the end of each letter.
-It was inspired by Albertus, a popular British font created by Berthold Wolpe for Monotype.
-Carter knew Wolpe early in his career and helped digitise one of his less-known fonts for a 1980 retrospective of his work.
+It was inspired by Albertus, a popular British typeface created by Berthold Wolpe for Monotype.
+Carter knew Wolpe early in his career and helped digitize one of his less-known typefaces for a 1980 retrospective of his work.

-One of Carter's more unusual projects was a font, Van Lanen, for the Hamilton Wood Type and Printing Museum.
-A 'Latin'-style wedge serif font, it was released both in digital form and wood type.
+One of Carter's more unusual projects was a typeface, Van Lanen, for the Hamilton Wood Type and Printing Museum.
+A 'Latin'-style wedge serif typeface, it was released both in digital form and wood type.
 In an article on it, Carter noted that it has been "50 years since a type of my design had been in a physical form that I could hold in my hand."

 Carter has taught on Yale University's graphic design programme since 1976.
-He also designed the university's corporate fonts, Yale, at the request of John Gambell, the University Printer.
+He also designed the university's corporate typeface, Yale, at the request of John Gambell, the University Printer.
 Carter has said that this was the first time in designing a typeface that he focused more on capital than lowercase letters, since he knew that on the building signs the lettering would be in capitals.
 Carter wrote that:

 The signs, whether free-standing or attached to walls, reminded me of inscriptions, and this led me to think about the inscriptional origins of Roman caps and the everlasting problem of reconciling capitals with lowercase.
 For me, the moment when the first true synthesis occurred was in the type of De Aetna.
 This led me in turn to the Beinecke Library to pore over their copy of the book and its type – the archetype of Roman type for me.